stat545ubc-2023/mda-maggiechops/README.md

 * `main.Rmd`: the R Markdown file where bulk of the analysis for this assignment was conducted
 * `main.md`: the output file produced after knitting the .Rmd file
 * `main_files`: a folder containing R Markdown-associated files such as figures
+* `README.md`: the document you are currently reading that outlines an overview of this project and orients the reader to the structure and contents of this repository

 ***